gnikolovski/commerce_price_updater/README.md

 Most customers of company I work for use some sort of product management software for keeping track of their product inventory.
-All these applications have option to export product prices to a CSV file, so it is very important to offer our customers option to easily update prices on their website, without creating complicated and often expensive API integrations.
+All these applications have option to export product prices to a CSV file, so it is very important to offer our customers an option to easily update prices on their website, without creating complicated and often expensive API integrations.
 That is the main reason behind creating this Drupal 8 module.